selendra/selendra/vendors/polkadot-sdk/bridges/relays/finality/README.md

 The main entrypoint for the crate is the [`run` function](./src/finality_loop.rs), which takes source and target clients and [`FinalitySyncParams`](./src/finality_loop.rs) parameters.
 The most important parameter is the `only_mandatory_headers` - it is set to `true`, the relay will only submit mandatory headers.
 Since transactions with mandatory headers are fee-free, the cost of running such relay is zero (in terms of fees).
+If a similar, `only_free_headers` parameter, is set to `true`, then free headers (if configured in the runtime) are also relayed.

 ## Finality Relay Metrics